Check if you’re eligible for funding - STFC

 A researcher co-applicant may not take over from the principal investigator (project lead).

-The research organisation must notify STFC of any change in its status, or that of any of the applicants, that might affect the eligibility to hold a research grant.
+The research organisation must notify STFC of any change in its status, or that of the applicants, that might affect the eligibility to hold a research grant.

 This is the website for UKRI: our seven research councils, Research England and Innovate UK.
 Let us know if you have feedback or would like to help improve our online products and services.